ubranch/shotgun/README.md

     -   **watch token limits** – even million‑token models have practical caps. use shotgun scopes (root folder vs subfolder) to stay under budget.

 ---

-## 11. contributing

-prs and issues are welcome!
-please format go code with `go fmt` and follow vue 3 style guidelines.

----

-## 12. license

-custom mit-like – see `license.md` file.

----

-shotgun – load, aim, blast your code straight into the mind of an llm. iterate faster. ship better.